Binge Eating Disorder

 - Marked distress regarding binge eating

-- Absence of regular compensatory behaviours such as purging
+- Absence of regular compensatory behaviours in bulimia nervosa such as purging

-Individuals with the disorder are not necessarily overweight or underweight.
+Individuals with the disorder are not necessarily overweight or obese, or underweight.

 |About the program